Historical Panorama of Alabama Agriculture

-The Historical Panorama of Alabama Agriculture was a series of murals commissioned by the Alabama Extension Service (now the Alabama Cooperative Extension System) and partly funded by the Works Progress Administration (WPA) for the Alabama State Fair in 1939, held October 2–7 in Birmingham, Alabama.
+The Historical Panorama of Alabama Agriculture is a series of murals commissioned by the Alabama Extension Service (now the Alabama Cooperative Extension System) and partly funded by the Works Progress Administration (WPA) for the Alabama State Fair in 1939, held October 2–7 in Birmingham, Alabama.

 The project was assigned to John Augustus Walker, an artist from Mobile, Alabama, who had previously completed several WPA-related art commissions.
 Walker was originally commissioned to paint 29 murals for the exhibition, each intended to depict scenes from Alabama’s agricultural history.
 However, due to time constraints, he was only able to complete ten murals.

 These murals illustrated key periods of Alabama’s agricultural development, beginning with Native American farming practices and progressing through later developments.
 The series was part of a broader WPA initiative designed to support artists during the Great Depression, while also encouraging public interest in the arts.

 At the time of the commission, Walker was 37 years old.
 The project is one of several funded by the WPA to sustain artists and stimulate appreciation for American culture during and after the economic crisis.
 The completed murals are considered by art historians to be notable examples of WPA-sponsored public art from the Great Depression era.